DTZ/TELC Reading B1: Understanding Texts and Passing the Exam

 Weeks 5–6: Read real texts daily

-Nachrichtenleicht, DW Learn German, simple newspaper articles.
-Read different text types: ads, letters, brochures.
+Nachrichtenleicht, DW Deutsch lernen, simple newspaper articles.
+Read different types of texts: advertisements, letters, brochures.

 4